jhwilson/old-jhwilson.github.io/cv.markdown

 - _Ph.D.
 Dissertation in progress_

 ## Invited Talks
-- Conference: "Quantum Graphs, their Spectra and Applications”, Newton Institute, Cambridge, U.K., 2007.
-- Departmental Seminar: Department of Mathematics, Texas A&M University, Texas, 2 November 2007.
+- “Entanglement and the Hilbert-Schmidt distance”, Department Seminar: Department of Physics, Boston University, Boston (7 December 2012).
-- Conference: "Lie Theory and its Applications in Physics", Varna, Bulgaria, 2011
+- “Lie Algebraic approaches to quantum dynamics: The breakdown of the coherent state path integral and the Bose-Hubbard model.”
+Conference: _Lie Theory and Its Applications in Physics_, Varna, Bulgaria (June 2011)
+- “Generalized Method of Images on Quantum Graphs”, Departmental Seminar: Department of Mathematics, Texas A&M University, Texas (2 November 2007).
+- “The Method of Images on a Quantum Graph”, Conference: Quantum Graphs, their Spectra and Applications, Newton Institute, Cambridge, U.K., (15 March 2007).

 ## Contributed Talks
+- “Optics of midgap impurity states on a surface of a topological insulator”, APS March Meeting, Denver, CO (March 2014).
+- “Quantum geometry and entanglement in the Rabi model”, _APS March Meeting_, Baltimore, MD (March 2013).
+- “A Lie-algebraic approach to decoherence in a quantum spin system”, _APS March Meeting_, Boston, MA (28 February 2012).
+- “Breakdown of the coherent state path integral: two simple examples”, _APS March Meeting_, Dallas, TX (March 2011).
+- “Path integral representation of a two qubit system”, _APS March Meeting_, Portland, OR (March 2010).
-- Conference: “Quantum Field Theory Under the Influence of External Conditions”, Universit ̈at Leipzig, Germany, 2007.
+- “Vacuum Energy in Quantum Graphs”, Conference: _Quantum Field Theory Under the Influence of External Conditions_, Universita ̈t Leipzig, Germany, (September 2007).

-- Conference: APS March Meeting, Portland, OR, 2010.
-- Conference: APS March Meeting, Dallas, TX, 2011.
-- Conference: APS March Meeting, Boston, MA, 2012.
-- Conference: APS March Meeting, Baltimore, MD, 2013
+## Contributed Posters
+- “Resonant Faraday and Kerr effects due to in-gap states on the surface of topological insulator”, _GRC/GRS: Correlated electron systems_, Mount Holyoke College, South Hadley, MA (June 2014).

-## Other Conferences and workshops
+## Other Conferences, workshops, and summer schools
+- _International Conference on Atomic Physics (ICAP) 2014_, Washington, DC (August 2014).
-- LMS instructional course: Analysis on Graphs and its Applications, Gregynog Hall, Wales, 2007.
-(Program participant)
+- _Analysis on Graphs and its Applications Follow-up_, Netwon Institute, Cambridge, U.K., (July 2010).
-- “Quantum Field Theory Under the Influence of External Conditions,” University of Oklahoma, Norman, OK, 2009.
+- _Quantum Field Theory Under the Influence of External Conditions_, University of Oklahoma, Norman, OK (September 2009).

+### Summer schools
+- _Princeton Summer School in Condensed Matter Physics: Quantum Information_, Princeton University, Princeton, NJ (July 2014).
+- _Boulder School 2013: Disorder and dynamics in quantum systems_, Boulder, CO (July-August, 2013)
+- _Princeton Summer School in Condensed Matter Physics: Critical Phenomena and Quantum Computation_, Princeton University, Princeton, NJ (July 2012).
-- “Analysis on Graphs and its Applications,” Netwon Institute, Cambridge, U.K., 2010.
+- _LMS instructional course: Analysis on Graphs and its Applications_, Gregynog Hall, Wales (January 2007).